jhyang13/LAMMPS-Metadynamics-Partitioning-of-Polymer-Mixtures/README.md

 ### Python Codes for Data Analysis

-`adsorption_energy_in_pore`

-Calculate the time-averaged adsorption energy of a single polymer chain in a mixture
+`adsorption_energy_in_pore`: Calculate the time-averaged adsorption energy of a single polymer chain in a mixture

-`contacts_number_in_pore`

-Count the number of times each chain enters the pore

-Count the number of contacts along the collective variable (CV)
+`contacts_number_in_pore`: Count the number of times each chain enters the pore; Count the number of contacts along the collective variable (CV)

-`energy_along_cv`

-Calculate various types of energy for a single polymer chain in a mixture along the collective variable (CV)
+`energy_along_cv`: Calculate various types of energy for a single polymer chain in a mixture along the collective variable (CV)

-`force_along_cv`

-Calculate force for a single polymer chain in a mixture along the collective variable (CV)
+`force_along_cv`: Calculate force for a single polymer chain in a mixture along the collective variable (CV)

-`metaD_histogram`

-Calculate the metadynamics histogram
+`metaD_histogram`: Calculate the metadynamics histogram

-`molecule_file_LAMMPS`

-create a molecule file in LAMMPS format
+`molecule_file_LAMMPS`: Create a molecule file in LAMMPS format